NOAA-EPIC/ufs-dev_logs/README.md

 # Quick Start
 1) Setup your conda environment per the instructions shown under the __Environment Setup__ section.
 2) Create your personal access token & set the credentials within the configuration file, config.py.
-3) Initially, you will need to run the initial setup script, setup.py, to pull the UFS-WM repository.
+3) Initially, you will need to run the initial setup script, __setup.py__, to pull the UFS-WM repository.
 4) Run the main script, __main.py__, to extract, transform, load, & generate the plots featuring the fetched UFS-WM test log files.
+5) After running __main.py__, the plots & dataframes featuring the fetched UFS-WM test log files will be generated & saved to a directory called /main/plotly_results & /main/dataframes, respectively.

 # Environment Setup: